 Water temperature can be inherently variable as it is influenced by factors including air temperature, riparian characteristics, and groundwater input.
 Water temperature itself is an important variable in determining the biology of a particular stream segment.
 This data can be used to complement ongoing watershed efforts to protect/restore aquatic habitat by both understanding water temperature variability and to be able to characterize the type of water temperature habitat (cold, cool, or warm water) of the stream segment.

-To view PRWC’s active sampling sites and thermal classification based on the current two-year monitoring cycle, check out our interactive map.
+To view PRWC’s active sampling sites and most recent results, check out our ambient water sampling map.

 Annual Macroinvertebrate Survey

 Since 2006, PRWC has conducted annual Macroinvertebrate Surveys following Connecticut DEEP’s protocol for Rapid Bioassessment by Volunteers (RBV).
 RBV is a ‘treasure hunt’ during the fall (September through November) for Connecticut’s healthiest streams!
 RBV volunteers monitor streams specifically for pollution sensitive Macroinvertebrates – small organisms that spend a large part of their life cycle clinging to the undersides of rocks in river riffles.
 If volunteers are able to find four or more of these ‘Most Wanted’ macroinvertebrate types at an RBV location, it can provide DEEP with evidence to document the stream as having excellent water quality - making it one of Connecticut’s healthiest streams!